-There are many advantages of a testamentary trust, including:
+There are many advantages of using a testamentary trust, including:

-Control over distribution of income and capital by directing how the trustees shall distribute income and capital of trust.
+- Controlling the distribution of income and capital to beneficiaries.
 Often, assets will remain in the trust until a child reaches age 25-30, subject to discretionary payments that can be made by the trustees at any time;

-A spousal trust is a form of testamentary trust meant to provide for a spouse after the testator’s death.
+A spousal trust is a type of testamentary trust meant to provide for a spouse after the testator’s death.
 There are two main requirements of a valid spousal trust:

 - 2. No person other than the spouse can receive, use, or have the benefits of the capital of the trust during the spouse’s lifetime.

-If a spousal trust is established to defer the capital gains tax then a joint 2nd to die life insurance policy may be used to fund the ultimate tax liability that will arise on the death of the second spouse.
+If a spousal trust is established to defer the capital gains tax, then a joint second-to-die life insurance policy may be used to fund the ultimate tax liability that will arise on the death of the surviving spouse.

 Inter Vivos Trusts

-An inter vivos Family Trust that is established as part of an Estate Freeze transaction is an inter vivos trust and as such may be subject to the 21-year deemed disposition rule without proper advance planning.
+An family trust that is established as part of an Estate Freeze transaction is an inter vivos trust and as such may be subject to the 21-year deemed disposition rule without proper advance planning.